hkuno/ompi/man/rst/ompi/mpi/man/man3/MPI_File_set_info.3.rst

 SETTABLE HINTS:

-- shared_file_timeout: Amount of time (in seconds) to wait for access to the shared file pointer before exiting with MPI_ERR_TIMEDOUT.
+- shared_file_timeout: Amount of time (in seconds) to wait for access to the shared file pointer before exiting with ``MPI_ERR_TIMEDOUT``.

-- rwlock_timeout: Amount of time (in seconds) to wait for obtaining a read or write lock on a contiguous chunk of a UNIX file before exiting with MPI_ERR_TIMEDOUT.
+- rwlock_timeout: Amount of time (in seconds) to wait for obtaining a read or write lock on a contiguous chunk of a UNIX file before exiting with ``MPI_ERR_TIMEDOUT``.

 - noncoll_read_bufsize: Maximum size of the buffer used by MPI I/O to satisfy read requests in the noncollective data-access routines.
 (See NOTE, below.)

 - noncoll_write_bufsize: Maximum size of the buffer used by MPI I/O to satisfy write requests in the noncollective data-access routines.
 (See NOTE, below.)

 - coll_read_bufsize: Maximum size of the buffer used by MPI I/O to satisfy read requests in the collective data-access routines.
 (See NOTE, below.)

 - coll_write_bufsize: Maximum size of the buffer used by MPI I/O to satisfy write requests in the collective data-access routines.
 (See NOTE, below.)

 NOTE: A buffer size smaller than the distance (in bytes) in a UNIX file between the first byte and the last byte of the access request causes